briantoth/recipes/_posts/2013-06-02-goat-cheese-stuffed-cherry-peppers.md

 Creamy goat cheese and spicy cherry peppers combine for an easy and flavorful appetizer.

+* Cooking time
-*10 minutes to cook, 10 minutes to prep
+    * 10 minutes to prep
+    * 10 minutes to cook
 * makes 4 appetizer servings

 ##Ingredients